ibm-cloud-docs/openwhisk/pkg_obstorage.md

 | `prefix` | (Optional).
 The `prefix` parameter is the prefix of the {{site.data.keyword.cos_full_notm}} objects.
 You can specify this flag when creating your trigger to filter trigger events by object name prefix. |
 | `suffix` | (Optional).
 The `suffix` parameter is the suffix of your {{site.data.keyword.cos_full_notm}} objects.
 You can specify this flag when creating your trigger to filter trigger events by object name suffix. |
 | `event_types` | (Optional).
 The `event_types` is the type of bucket change that fires the trigger.
 You can specify `write` or `delete` or `all`.
 The default value is `all`. |
-{: caption="Table 2. /whisk.system/cos/changes package parameters" caption-side="bottom"}
+{: caption="Table 3. cos changes package parameters" caption-side="bottom"}

 #### Data structure of an {{site.data.keyword.cos_full_notm}} trigger activation
 {: #pkg_obstorage_ev_data}